Lentil Chickpea Soup

 - Salt & pepper

-How to make this chickpea and lentil soup
+How to make this lentil chickpea soup

 (Note: the full recipe is at the bottom of the page)

-- Saute’ diced onion, carrot and celery in olive oil
+- Sauté diced onion, carrot, and celery in olive oil.

-- Then add chickpeas, lentils, potato and tomato paste
+- Then add chickpeas, lentils, potato, and tomato paste.

-- Stir in broth and cook for about 25-30 minutes
+- Stir in broth and cook for about 25-30 minutes.

-- Adjust the seasoning
+- Adjust the seasoning.

-- Stir in spinach and cook for a couple of minutes
+- Stir in spinach and cook for a couple of minutes.

-- Serve with crusty bread and enjoy!
+- Serve with crusty bread, and enjoy!

-Recipe notes
+Recipe Notes

-This soup recipe is pretty flexible, as long as you get the spices right, you can play around with your leafy greens and whatever legumes you have in the cupboard:
+This soup recipe is pretty flexible.
+As long as you get the spices right, you can play around with your leafy greens and whatever legumes you have in the cupboard:

 Looking for more lentil soup recipes?